Welcome to the Utilization Report, where Dwain McFarland highlights his top fantasy football takeaways heading into Week 10.

 And I'm not throwin' away my shot"

 Brown led the Bengals backfield in rushing attempts each game from Week 4 to 8, including a 63% attempt share in the two games before Week 9.
 That told us a breakout game was on the horizon, and as eight-point favorites against the Raiders, it was as good of a spot as any.
-However, a late-week neck injury to Zack Moss opened the door for Brown to handle more passing-down work, and the second-year didn't disappoint.
+However, a late-week neck injury to Zack Moss opened the door for Brown to handle more passing-down work, and the second-year back didn't disappoint.

 Brown registered a 79% snap share, handling 90% of the rushing attempts.
 He posted a 63% route participation rate with a 14% target share.
 He finished the day with 157 total yards and a TD.
 The second-year back delivered a whopping 9.6 Utilization Score and 26.7 fantasy points.